Mengzhou (spacecraft): 2025

-On 17 June 2025, CMSA conducted a zero-altitude abort test (also known as a "pad-abort" test) using a Mengzhou test article at the Jiuquan Satellite Launch Center.
-The pad-abort test was designed to verify crew-safety systems in the event of an emergency during the initial stages of a Mengzhou/CZ-10 launch.
-The test was deemed a complete success by CMSA.
-CMSA was also planning to conduct an in-flight crew-module escape test when the carrier rocket is experiencing maximum dynamic pressure during a launch sometime later in 2025.
+On 17 June 2025, CMSA conducted a zero-altitude abort (also known as a pad abort test) test using a Mengzhou test article at the Jiuquan Satellite Launch Center.
+The test, designed to evaluate crew-safety systems in the event of an emergency on the pad or during the initial stages of a launch, was declared fully successful by CMSA.